-The property of Calle de la Esperanza No. 4-92 passed to Antonio Ricaurte, the courageous and brave captain who enlisted in the Patriot Army in 1813 by the request of brigadier Simón Bolívar, In the fight for freedom.
-From the balcony of his house, his wife Juanita Martínez Recamán - a member of a family of patriots - saw him leave to Venezuela.
+The property of Calle de la Esperanza No. 4-92 passed to Antonio Ricaurte, courageous and brave captain who enlisted in the Patriot Army in 1813 by the request of brigadier Simón Bolívar, in the fight for freedom.
+From the balcony of this house, his wife Juanita Martínez Recamán - a member of a family of patriots - saw him leave to Venezuela.
 In the Valle de Aragua, in the upper house of the San Mateo farm, owned by Simón Bolívar, Captain Ricaurte was entrusted to its custody with a small troop of 50 soldiers.
-When Ricaurte saw the royalist troops taking his position, he set fire to the gunpowder and blew it away on March 25th, 1814, those who were inside perished.
+When Ricaurte saw the royalist troops taking his position, he set fire to the gunpowder and blew it away on March 25th, 1814, those who were inside perished, including him.

 The War Minister José Joaquín Castro Martinez signed the decree 1354 of October 31st, 1938 and the Weapons Army Museum was created for the instruction of the land army and especially for the development of studies in the cultural and military institutes, which sought to objectively see the evolution of war material.
 In order to achieve this goal, it was ordered to collect one unit of each type and model of weapons and ammunition stored in the Army deposits, as well as the weapons and material acquired in existing in national historical museums.
 The new cultural center had the direct support of the National Museum Director, the President of the History Academy and the President of the Bolivarian Society of Colombia, who was assigned the task of obtaining and managing the elements of military and historical interest in order to be part of the Museum's collections.

 At the beginning of the 1940s, the house hosts the headquarters for the National Supply State Office.
-Later, it is taken as a military barracks.
-Since 1950 a unit of the Military Police, the "Ayacucho Company" occupied this historic place.
+Later, it served as military barracks.
+Since 1950 a unit of the Military Police, the "Ayacucho Company" worked in this historic place.

 At the beginning of 1982 the house is rebuilt, and on August 6th, 1982, President of Colombia Julio César Turbay Ayala and Minister of Defense General Luis Carlos Camacho, inaugurated Museum of Arms, using the weapons exhibited at the Military Academy.
 Later, it is given the name of Military Museum of Colombia.